C. F. Martin & Company: 20th century

 Original Martin OMs from approximately 1929 to 1931 are extremely rare and sell for high prices.
 Many guitarists believe that the OM—a combination of Martin's modified 14-fret 000 body shape, long scale (25.4") neck, solid headstock, 1-3/4" nut width, 4-1/8" maximum depth at the endwedge, and 2-3/8" string spread at the bridge—offers the most versatile combination of features available in a steel-string acoustic guitar.
-Many contemporary guitar makers (including many small shops and hand-builders) design instruments on the OM pattern.
+Many contemporary guitar makers design instruments on the OM pattern.

-The change in body shape and longer neck became so popular that Martin made the 14-fret neck standard on almost all of its guitars and the rest of the guitar industry soon followed.
+The change in body shape and longer neck became so popular that Martin made the 14-fret neck standard on almost all of its guitars, and the rest of the guitar industry soon followed.
 Classical guitars, which were evolving on their own track largely among European builders, retained the 12-fret neck design.